Celtic Camino Certificate

-This is due to the fact that the Camino route from A Coruña is only 75kms and you need a minimum of 100kms to qualify for the Compostela pilgrim certificate if you are walking (200kms if you are cycling).
+This is because the Camino route from A Coruña is only 75kms, and you need a minimum of 100kms to qualify for the Compostela pilgrim certificate if you are walking (200kms if you are cycling).
+Celtic Camino Certificate.

 Currently, there are trails in Ireland and the UK officially recognised by Santiago Cathedral that you can add to your Camino ‘miles’.
 Here’s a list of the approved trails that you’ll be able to add to your Camino journey from A Coruña:

 If you walk 25kms in Ireland and then continue your Camino journey from A Coruña, it is known as the Celtic Camino.
-The Camino Society in Ireland have a list of approved walks you can take in order to apply for the Compostela, they include:
+The Camino Society in Ireland have a list of approved walks you can take to apply for the Compostela; they include:

-You’ll need to proof you have walked at least 25kms of any of these trails in order to receive the Irish Compostela in Dublin’s St James Church and then show this certificate at the Pilgrims Office in Santiago.
+To get the Celtic Camino Certificate, you’ll need to prove you have walked at least 25kms of any of these trails to receive the Irish Compostela in Dublin’s St James Church and then show this certificate at the Pilgrims Office in Santiago.